laszloekovacs/shoppr/README.md

 - deployment scripts, CI/CD
 - general stats like page views, favorites, etc
 - prefetc and cache error page
+- CRON job for creating orders for statistics
+- soft deletion of products
+- stats on products
 ## Notes

 - Storybook has some dependency issues, it's safe to ignore